infinum/ios-loggie/README.md

     <img src="./icon.svg" width="300" max-width="50%" alt="Loggie"/>
 </p>

+## About

+**Loggie** is a simple in-app network logging library that gives the developers and the QA testers a possibility to log network.
+The library is handy for easily accessible list of network trafic.

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the PodExample directory first.

 ## Requirements